 A neck lift is similar to a face lift but is focused on rejuvenating your neck and the lower part of your cheeks.
 Loose skin beneath your jaw will give you the appearance of having a double chin, even if you are of a healthy weight.
 Poor muscle tone in the lower part of your face will cause your cheeks to hang down from the sides of your lower jaw.
-These facial areas, called jowls, are one of the most visible signs of an ageing face.
+These facial areas, called jowls, are one of the most visible signs of an aging face.

 How a Neck Lift Works